October 2020

 Frequently Asked Questions

-A valid license key and paywall credentials (username and password) are required.
+A valid license key and customer-specific credentials (username and password) are required.
 Both are provided with a valid Cloudera subscription.
+These credentials provide access to Cloudera’s private software repositories.

 I’m a Cloudera Partner, how does this impact my customers?

-No change to the subscription process.
-With this expansion of the paywall, customers will need credentials to access the specific binaries.
+No change to the subscription process for partners.However, customers will need credentials to access all Cloudera software products.

-Are the paywall credentials the same username and password used to access software available via Cloudera’s website?
+Are the credentials to access Cloudera’s software repositories the same username and password used to access software available via Cloudera’s website?

-I have a valid subscription but have not accessed the paywall yet.
+I have a valid subscription but have not accessed software with the credentials issued with my subscription.
 Where can I find information?

-Information will be located in technical documentation.
-For example, the following is documented regarding access to Cloudera Data Platform Private Cloud Base:
+Information will be located in technical documentation for each product.
+For example, the following is documented regarding access to Cloudera Data Platform Private Cloud Base and HDP binaries (executable code).:

 I have a Cloudera trial currently, will this be impacted?

-Once the trial period expires, a valid subscription will be required to continue use of the software.
+Once the trial period expires, a valid subscription will be required to continue access and use the software.
 More information about trial licenses is available here.

 What happens if my subscription expires?